SystemsApproach/private5g/intro.rst

 access and utilize a portion of this band as long as they first check with a central database of registered users.
-CBRS, along with standardization efforts to extend mobile cellular networks to operate in the unlicensed bands, open the door for private cellular networks similar to Wi-Fi.
+CBRS, along with standardization efforts to extend mobile cellular networks to operate in the unlicensed bands, opens the door for private cellular networks similar to Wi-Fi.
 This is proving attractive to enterprises.

 The specific frequency bands that are licensed for cellular networks